AB0529/Neptune-API/README.md

 * Make a copy of `config.json.sample` and remove the `.sample` extension

 ## Getting your API key
-* Go to `localhost:8080/generateKey?key=Xa165njaYcQ-HuSeiZ6LXYfSp&name=YOURNAME`
+* Go to `localhost:8080/generateKeys?key=Xa165njaYcQ-HuSeiZ6LXYfSp&name=YOURNAME`

-Once you have created a new key, copy `encrypyedKey` and replace `adminKey` in `config.json` with this new key.
+Once you have created a new key, copy `hash` and replace `adminKey` in `config.json` with this new key.

 You must now use this key for creating new keys in the future.